tsani/jerrington.me/drafts/2023-03-25-dispensing-recursive-algorithm.md

 ```

 What if the language we're working in doesn't have `yield` though?
 How can we implement something
 like this in, say, OCaml?
+In doing so, we will explore what happens under the hood of generators.

 ## Implementing generators using state and CPS

+First, let's mimic Python's approach: generators in Python are stateful objects, so our
+implementation in this section will use a reference to store the execution state.
-Our goal will be to implement a function `enumerate_assignments : int -> unit -> bool list option`
+Our goal is to implement a function `enumerate_assignments : int -> unit -> bool list option`
 such that `enumerate_assignments n` returns a function `next` such that `next ()` returns the next
-truth assignment in the sequence wrapped in `Some`.
-If the sequence is finished, then it will
+truth assignment wrapped in `Some` if the sequence continues.
+If the sequence ends, then `next ()`
-return `None`.
+returns `None`.

 Clearly, the function `next` computed by `enumerate_assignments n` is impure as it returns
 different outputs for the same input.
 The impurity comes from the fact that we use a mutable